Tagline: Beyond the darkness, terror lives forever.

 It’s not what happens that makes the film such an inane wonder – although what happens makes it an inane wonder in itself – it is instead how those things happen, the lines the actors deliver and how they deliver them, the way in which a character’s personality can change from one sentence to the next, and how as a result the plot seems to develop almost by chance.

-Unluckily for them they end up in the girl’s home town of Hellgate where her father Lucas protests by embedding a hatchet in the skull of gang leader Buzz, sending him crashing through a wall and accidentally burying his daughter Josie (Wolcott) under the rubble.
-After the girl’s death Hellgate quickly becomes a ghost town, the newly reclusive Lucas spending his days staring at a professional portrait of his daughter, one so obviously staged it has clearly been taken from the actress’ portfolio.
+Unluckily for them, they end up in the girl’s hometown of Hellgate, where her father Lucas protests by embedding a hatchet in the skull of gang leader, Buzz, sending him crashing through a wall and accidentally burying his daughter Josie (Wolcott) under the rubble.
+After the girl’s death Hellgate quickly becomes a ghost town, the newly reclusive Lucas spending his days staring at a professional portrait of his daughter, one so obviously staged it has clearly been taken from the actress’s portfolio.
 One day Lucas’s lackey is doing some repairs in a mine when he comes across a rubber bat on a string and wallops it with a shovel.
-He then finds a mysterious crystal with the power to bring rubber bats and other things back to life, which proves to be an incredible piece of good fortune for the grieving Lucas once he figures out how to stop each subject from exploding moments after reanimation.
+He then finds a mysterious crystal with the power to bring rubber bats and other things back to life, which proves to be an incredible stroke of good fortune for the grieving Lucas once he figures out how to stop each subject from exploding moments after reanimation.

-Leaving Zonk behind the four teenagers decide to go in search of the truth and soon stumble upon Josie’s grave.
+Leaving Zonk behind, the four teenagers decide to go in search of the truth, and soon stumble upon Josie’s grave.
 With enough evidence to convince even the most bitter of sceptics of a supernatural presence, Matt is unwilling to put two and two together, swearing vengeance on whoever has managed to kill, entomb and display his sweetheart during his brief two hour absence.
-Unfortunately for him, Josie’s insidious spirit is still at large, and subsequent claims of love are but a ruse for her bloodlust.
-What ensues is a zombie-laden showdown of idiotic proportions.
+Unfortunately for him, Josie’s insidious spirit is still at large, and the smitten greaseball leads the gang to a zombie-laden showdown of idiotic proportions.

 After bending down to pick up his keys All American numbskull Chuck is decapitated by a sign, his headless body sprinting a hundred yards and disappearing around the corner.
-Rumours are that he later trained for a marathon.
+He would go on to train for Hellgate’s annual marathon.

 Most Absurd Moment